RheingoldRiver/river.me/content/blog/cargo-docstrings.md

     - javascript
 draft: false
 summary: This is not a post about how to add Cargo docstrings on table pages.
 Rather, it's a post about how to create workarounds in MediaWiki in a reasonably well-controlled manner.
+description: A post about how to create workarounds in MediaWiki in a reasonably well-controlled manner.
 ---
 This is not a post about how to add Cargo docstrings on table pages.
 Rather, it's a post about how to create workarounds in MediaWiki in a reasonably well-controlled manner.